-1.1.3 API Reference documents
+1.1.2 API Reference documents

-Details of APIs, parameters, etc. are documented in the API reference documents "NVFBC.chm" and "NVIFR.chm" that are installed with the NVIDIA Capture SDK.
+Details of APIs, parameters, etc. are documented in the API reference documents "NVFBC.chm" that are installed with the NVIDIA Capture SDK.

 The term "NVFBC API Reference document" used in this programming guide refers to NVFBC.chm.